wp-plugins/admin-bar-button/readme.txt

 * Minor changes to function names to avoid possible clashes
 * Minor changes to the adminBar jQuery UI widget
 * Addition of screen shots
-* Updats to the FAQ's
+* Updates to the FAQ's
 * Important update to the installation instrustions

 = 1.0 =